-Session 2: Community Well-Being
+Session 2: Community Well-Being March 5-6, 2013

-Ellen Annala: President and CEO of United Way of Central Indiana since 1998.
+Ellen Annala is President and CEO of United Way of Central Indiana since 1998.
 Born and raised in Arizona, she earned a master’s degree from Indiana University’s School of Public and Environmental Affairs and a bachelor’s degree in religion from Phillips University in Enid, OK.
 Ellen serves on the Board of Trustees of Christian Theological Seminary.

-Kent Millard: Retired pastor of St. Luke’s Methodist Church, Indianapolis, one of the ten largest congregations of United Methodist Churches in the United States.
+Kent Millard is Retired pastor of St. Luke’s Methodist Church, Indianapolis, one of the ten largest congregations of United Methodist Churches in the United States.
 In 2007 he received The Distinguished Evangelist Award given to individuals who have made extraordinary accomplishments helping people experience God’s transforming love through Jesus Christ in the Wesleyan tradition.
 Dr. Millard states: "We believe God has called us into being to make a positive, transforming difference in the world and that the heart of transformation is the transformation of the heart."

-Clay Robbins: President of Lilly Endowment Inc. and a member of its Board of Directors.
+Clay Robbins is President of Lilly Endowment Inc. and a member of its Board of Directors.
 He is a graduate of Wabash College and received his J.D. degree from Vanderbilt University.
 He was a partner of Baker and Daniels prior to becoming President of Lilly Endowment.
 Clay is a member of North Methodist church in Indianapolis.

-Session 3: Education in Indiana
+Session 3: Education in Indiana MAY 7-8, 2013

-Jamie Merisotis: President and CEO of Lumina Foundation, America's largest private foundation whose goal is enrolling and graduating more students from college.
+Jamie Merisotis is President and CEO of Lumina Foundation, America's largest private foundation whose goal is enrolling and graduating more students from college.
 Before joining Lumina Foundation, Merisotis was founding president of the Institute for Higher Education Policy.
 Founded in Washington, D.C., in 1993, IHEP is an independent, non-partisan organization dedicated to access and success in postsecondary education.
 While at IHEP, Merisotis helped establish the Alliance for Equity in Higher Education, a coalition of national associations whose members represent more than 350 minority-serving institutions, including Historically Black Colleges and Universities, Tribal Colleges and Universities, and Hispanic-Serving Institutions.

-Jay Height: Executive Director of Shepherd Community Center and has served the near-east side of Indianapolis since 1995.
+Jay Height serves as Executive Director of Shepherd Community Center and has served the near-east side of Indianapolis since 1995.
 At Shepherd, Height leads the charge in breaking the cycle of poverty.
 In ten years, Height has accomplished a budget growth from $100,000 to the current $4.2 million and a staff growth from three to more than sixty.
 Prior to leading Shepherd, Height served at Common Ground Ministries in Cincinnati for three years.

-Dr. Vince Bertram: President and CEO of Project Lead The Way.
+Dr. Vince Bertram is President and CEO of Project Lead The Way.
 Prior to joining PLTW, Vince was superintendent of the Evansville Vanderburgh School Corporation.
 He earned doctorate, specialist, master, and bachelor degrees from Ball State University, a master’s in education policy and management from Harvard University, an executive certificate in strategy and innovation from the MIT Sloan School of Management, and is an alumnus of the Chicago Management Institute at the University of Chicago’s Booth School of Business.

-Session 4: Changing Economies in Indiana
+Session 4: Changing Economies in Indiana JULY 30 - 31, 2013

 Ron Gifford: Executive Vice President, Public Policy, for Central Indiana Corporate Partnership (CICP), which is an alliance of the CEO’s of Central Indiana’s major employers and the presidents of its flagship universities.
 CICP is focused on strategic priorities such as encouraging innovation and entrepreneurship, building a world-class workforce and creating a pro-growth business climate.
 He is an attorney and an active member of North United Methodist Church in Indianapolis.